urschrei/pyzotero/readme.md

 * `addto_collection(collection, items)`, add the specified item(s) to the specified collection.
 Accepts two arguments: a collection key, and a list of one or more item dicts.
 Collection keys can be obtained by a call to `collections()` (see details above).
 Returns `True` if successful.
 * `deletefrom_collection(collection, item)`, remove the specified item from the specified collection.
 Accepts two arguments: a collection key, and a dict containing item data.
 See the `delete_item()` example for multiple-item removal.
 Returns `True` if successful.
+* `create_collection(name)`, create a new collection in the Zotero library.
+Accepts one argument, a dict containing the key `name` and the value of the new collection name you wish to create.
+Optionally, the key `parent`, and the value containing the ID of an existing collection may be included.
+The collection will then be created as a child collection of the passed collection ID.

 # Notes #